 It is much easier to cut up four or five pieces of tile and choose the one that fits best than it is to try to trim one piece to a certain shape or size.
 It is quicker too.
 Keep your rejects in a small pile and pay attention to the shapes that are in it.
 If you don’t use a certain size or shape as often, try to cut fewer pieces like that.
 This is much more effective than trimming a piece down to what you need, and it is a lot less tedious.

-We do not have replacement springs, and no, your cutters are not defective if the springs fall off.
+Replacement Springs are available, but your cutters are not defective or useless if the springs fall off.
 The springs tend to fall of all hand tools eventually, even the most expensive brands.
 Keep your pinky fingers inside the handle instead of outside with the rest of your fingers and use that to open the tool.
 This is basic shop/studio practice for using any type of plier tool, most of which do not come with springs in the first place.